adamjq/production-ready-serverless-nestjs/README.md

 npx prisma migrate reset
 ```

+Note - an ERD diagram for the database schema will be generated under `/docs` - [see diagram](./docs/README.md).

 ### Production Database Migrations

 Production database migrations should be run in a CI/CD pipeline but can also be run locally with: